drogatkin/Atjeews/README.md

 a correct location of used components.
 It is also possible to move the project under Android Studio and use Gradle.
 But, there is a risk that websocket won't work correctly due a bug in Gradle.

-7Bee provides also [bee-dexwar.xml](https://github.com/drogatkin/Atjeews/blob/master/bee-dexwar.xml) script for auto converting *war* files in Android format.
+7Bee provides also [bee-dexwar.xml](https://github.com/drogatkin/Atjeews/blob/master/bee-dexwar.xml) script for auto converting *war* files to the Dalvik format.

 ## Known problems
 1. web.xml less deployment doesn't work